mlab817/faqs/src/solar-powered-fertigation-project/what-are-the-key-features-of-an-spfs.md

 ---
  title: What are the key features of an SPFS?

-tags: ["key","features","spfs"]

  ---

-### Solar-Powered Fertigation Project
+## Solar-Powered Fertigation Project

-## What are the key features of an SPFS?
+# What are the key features of an SPFS?

  - Solar energy, well system, precise fertilizer solution, smart agriculture, flexible design.